 The play is age appropriate and is called “Click”.
 It lasts approximately 45 minutes and will cover issues such as online safety, cyberbullying and good online communication.
 We hope that this will be a memorable way to enhance their safe internet usage and help our children to stay safe on line.

-Primary schools in Oxfordshire are hosting performances in June-July 2018, or performances may be booked directly from Alterego.
+Primary schools in Oxfordshire hosted performances in June-July 2018, and further performances may be booked directly from Alterego.

 Contacts who can provide more support around digital resilience and online safety: